-FinCEN is currently in the process of creating the specific reporting system and additional regulations surrounding the CTA.
-Therefore, the information discussed in this article is subject to change.
+BOI reports must be filed with FinCEN electronically on FinCEN's website.
 For more information on the Corporate Transparency Act and to further understand the extent of your company's reporting obligations, please read our other articles in this series: The Corporate Transparency Act (Parts 1-4).
-Or contact your Winstead relationship attorney or any of the following Winstead attorneys:
+Or contact your Winstead relationship attorney.